 Invite people to your home

 If you’re like me, you have a baby whom you’d really rather not have to tote around or wonder where he’ll sleep in people’s homes.
 Easy solution?
 Invite people to yours.
 Keep it simple enough not to warrant fancy menus—my husband made a quick quiche and his family brought chicken for a recent visit this past weekend.
-This way, your kids are comfortable at home, can nap comfortably if need be, and you can enjoy the company of others.
+This way, your kids are comfortable at home, can nap if need be, and you can enjoy the company of others.

 Commit to regular, scheduled outings